SkafteNicki/dtu_mlops/s6_the_cloud/infrastructure_as_code.md

 ```

+In the beginning of the file, you define the `terraform` block which contains general settings for OpenTofu/Terraform.
+It often includes which plugins (providers) you want to use and their versions.
+After that, you define one or more
-In the beginning of the file, you define which cloud provider you want to use (yes, you can define multiple providers).
+`provider` blocks where you define which cloud provider you want to use (yes, you can define multiple providers).
 Then you define different resources that you want to create.
 Each resource has a type (e.g. `google_compute_instance`)
 and a name (e.g. `my_instance`).
 Inside the resource block, you define different parameters that describe how you want
 the resource to be configured.
 You can see this file as a way to structure all the `gcloud` commands you would have to